Smothered mate (2 moves)

 Related combinations

-Smothered mate in two moves often makes use of the block escape square and deflection into checkmate combinations.
+Smothered mate in two moves often makes use of the block escape square and deflection from checkmate combinations.